dairycultist/Platformer-GBA/README.md

 this mod ain't gonna be uploaded to modrinth or nothin cuz it's gonna be raunchy

-mod that adds girlfriends with huge breasts, are passive, and can be milked (as well as a bunch of other interactions), and the boobs should bounce
+Mod that adds girlfriends with huge breasts that bounce, are passive, they can be fed to increase breast size (3 different stages), and some other interactions.

 references (not mine):